 Unforeseen medical treatment

-- Residents of the other Nordic countries (Finland, Iceland, Norway, Sweden) need only show a valid national ID card to prove eligibility for public healthcare in Denmark.
+- Residents of Finland, Iceland, Norway and Sweden need only show a valid national ID card to obtain free healthcare in Denmark.

 Outside office hours